cyberdelahoz95/angular-basics/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Henry's Notes

 To add a module to our angular app we must import the module in the file app.module.ts later on the attribute import (which is an array) inside that same file (app.module.ts) we add the imported module. (for an example check the module FormsModule)

+@Input is the way Angular makes data flows from parents components to its children components.
+@Output is the way Angular makes data flows from children components to their parents.
+Also Output fires events from the childre components that can be handle by the parent